 Look for items made from recyclable, compostable, biodegradable materials – such as glass, bamboo, recycled cardboard or paper, and organic cotton.
-Anything else will likely end up polluting our soil, water, and air – in the long run.
+In the long run, anything else will likely pollute our soil, water, and air.

 7. Use Reusable Goods

 Single-use items are a waste of resources.
-Invest in good quality furniture that will last generations instead of a flimsy plastic chair that will break within the first six months.
-Buy and donate secondhand items to get full use out of home goods, appliances, and technological devices.
+Invest in quality furniture that will last generations instead of a flimsy plastic chair that will break within the first six months.
+Buy and donate secondhand items for full use of home goods, appliances, and technological devices.

 8. Avoid the Use of Plastic

-Plastic pollutes bodies of water, and human bodies, and kills over one million marine animals every year.
-Buy appliances made from recyclable bamboo, glass, and aluminum instead of plastic.
+Plastic pollutes water and human bodies, and kills over one million marine animals annually.
+Buy recyclable bamboo, glass, and aluminum appliances instead of plastic.
 Check out our other article post for more ways to reduce plastic use in your daily life.

 9. Waste Less